 Stroke survivor and former district nurse, Stroke Folk group (Ayr)

-In addition to our Carer Training programme you can screen the full film at events, seminars, training sessions, in the workplace or within a learning environment.
+In addition to using our training resources, you can screen the full film at events, seminars, training sessions, in the workplace or within a learning environment.

 The film is available on DVD and via Digital Download - you can purchase a copy below.

-The film is 89 minutes long and both the DVD and Digital Download come with extras.
+The film is 87 minutes long and both the DVD and Digital Download come with a suite of brilliant Extras.

 Please do drop us a line via our online form with an outline of your screening idea and we'll be in touch.
 And also let us know if you want to screen the film on DCP or Blu-Ray.
 We can accommodate!

-Our Carer Training Pilot Programme is supported by the Bertha BRITDOC Connect Fund
+Our Carer Training Pilot Programme was supported by the Bertha BRITDOC Connect Fund

 See Beyond Stroke was developed in partnership with Chest, Heart & Stroke Scotland and originally funded through Awards For All